 To make an interbank transfer, you need to fill in a form either physically or online, specify the amount you want to send, the beneficiary’s account number including the 24 characters RIB code, and swift code.

 Some of the banks like Banque Populaire allows for internet-based transfers and cash transfers to the recipient.
 One of the disadvantages of interbank transfers is that they offer much lower rates and at times the transfer fees are higher.
-People without bank accounts may find it difficult if not impossible to send money through the banking system.
+People without bank accounts may find it difficult if not impossible to send money to Morocco through the banking system.

 Depending on the transfer corridor, you’ll find online money transfer providers such as Xendpay, WorldRemit, TransferWise, Paytop, and Xoom.
 These providers can help you send your transfer faster, simpler, and at lower fees compared to mainstream banks.
 For instance, WorldRemit can take minutes or a few hours to deliver your transfer.
 For instance, sending 1000 GBP can cost you just 4.99 GBP.